 Hence, the project here below elaborated aims to address this particular limitation through the creation of a technology that is both scalable and capable of fabricating structures using tools that are independent of the final product’s shape or size.

 The objective was to develop a family of small-scale construction robots, all mobile and capable of constructing objects far larger than the robot itself.
 Moreover, each of the robots developed was to perform a diverse task, linked to the different phases of construction, finally working together as a family towards the implementation of a single structural outcome.
 Hence, instead of the implementation of one large machine, a number of much smaller robots were generated, working independently, but in coordination, towards a single goal.

 Specifically, a family of three robots was developed, each robot linked to sensors and a local positioning system.
 These feed live data into a custom software allowing to control the robots’ movement and deposition of the material output: fast setting artificial marble.

 The first robot, the Base Robot, lays down the first ten layers of material to create a foundation footprint.
 Sensors mounted inside the robot control direction, following a predefined path.
-Traveling in a circular path allows for a vertical actuator incrementally adjust the nozzle height for a smooth, continuous, spiraling layer.
+Travelling in a circular path allows for a vertical actuator incrementally adjust the nozzle height for a smooth, continuous, spiralling layer.
 The advantage of laying material in a continuous spiral is that it allows for constant material flow, without having to move the nozzle up at intervals of one layer.